Shadow2121/DISCORD_MUSIC_BOT/README.md

 # DISCORD_MUSIC_BOT
 It's a discord music bot

-It dose all work like playing songes you asked for and addition to that I added some functionality to it so I can give the commands by voice.(But it is not detecting voice from other use because it uses the input from microphone not from screen)
+It does all work like playing songs you asked for and in addition to that I added some functionality to it so I can give the commands by voice.(But it is not detecting voice from other use because it uses the input from microphone not from screen)

 Prefix for this bot is ">".